leegal1992/learningsteps-terraform/Lab-Report.md

 Day 3 (Identity-Based API Access)

 Day 3 deployed oauth2-proxy behind NPMplus to require a valid Entra ID token before any request reaches the app, replacing anonymous access entirely.
 Nearly every step surfaced a real bug rather than a scripted one: a misleading "insufficient privileges" error was actually a tenant display-name collision; a successful Microsoft login still failed with a 500 due to a missing email claim on the classroom account; and saving one NPMplus setting failed because the WAF was blocking its own admin traffic.
-The key confirming result: the same SQLi payload now returns 302 (redirect to login) when unauthenticated but 403 when sent from a logged-in session — proof identity and the WAF are complementary layers, not redundant ones.
+The key confirming result: the same SQLi payload now returns 302 (redirect to login) when unauthenticated but 403 when sent from a logged-in session - proof identity and the WAF are complementary layers, not redundant ones.

+Day 4 (Data Isolation)

+Day 4 migrated the PostgreSQL database off the public internet entirely, moving it onto Azure VNet Integration so it's reachable only from inside the virtual network - following a genuine backup-first migration, not a reversible toggle, since networking mode can only be set at server creation.

+The most useful finding was operational rather than conceptual: the local Windows psql client was silently blocked by Windows Smart App Control, with no reliable unblock path short of a full OS reset - resolved by running the backup and verification steps from Azure Cloud Shell instead, which still proved external reachability without depending on one machine's security posture.
+The migration itself went cleanly: the database was destroyed and recreated inside a private subnet, the backup was restored via the VM (the only resource with network access to the now-private database), and the application recovered with zero data loss - confirming the VM's connection string was built to survive the underlying server being replaced.
+A direct connection attempt from outside the VNet afterward failed to even resolve the hostname, a stronger and cleaner isolation result than a mere connection refusal.

 ---
 # **2. Tools & Environment**